 The type of property also changes depending on the approach.

-In investment, they usually work better:
+In investment, They usually work better:

 • Standard homes